Learning how to learn is life’s most important skill.

 When you have a global perspective of where you need to spend your time, then you will feel more in control and secure in the knowledge that time is relative and completely in your hands.

 You may like to use mind mapping to structure, plan and organize your meetings.

-Sometimes we come into a meeting a little unprepared and as a result fail to discuss relevant critical matters.
-However, when you take the time to draw up a mind map of the agenda, you will effectively piece together a comprehensive picture of the issues that need to by addressed and discussed throughout the meeting.
+Sometimes we come into a meeting a little unprepared and as a result, fail to discuss relevant critical matters.
+However, when you take the time to draw up a mind map of the agenda, you will effectively piece together a comprehensive picture of the issues that need to be addressed and discussed throughout the meeting.
 This mind map may also help others to draw unique insights and ideas that will further enhance the meeting.

 Planning Company Trainings